Mellanox/libvma/README.txt

 Use only 3 tuple rules for TCP, instead of using 5 tuple rules.
 This can improve performance for a server with listen socket which accept many connections.

+VMA_ETH_MC_L2_ONLY_RULES
+Use only L2 rules for Ethernet Multicast.
+All loopback traffic will be handled by VMA instead of OS.

 VMA_SELECT_POLL
 The duration in micro-seconds (usec) in which to poll the hardware on Rx path before